Portugal loses chance at retaining Euro 2020 title

 Belgium held the former champions 1-0 at half time showcasing a strong defense from their side not giving a chance to Portugal.

-It was Thorgan Hazard who made the lone goal of the match dipping a shot into the far side of the net past Rui Patricio in the 42nd minute.
+It was Thorgan Hazard who scored the lone goal of the match dipping a shot into the far side of the net past Rui Patricio in the 42nd minute.

 Belgium will now face off with Italy to try and fight for a spot in the quarter-finals.